-k.
-Pass/Fail

-No courses in which the grade was pass/fail can be applied toward a degree except the MAE Internship and the MAE Research requirement.

-l.
-Credit/No Credit

-The Credit/No-Credit grading option applies only to undergraduate credit.

-Pre-MAE students should be advised that courses used to meet state certification requirements cannot be taken credit/no credit.

-m.
-Examinations

-All approved candidates shall successfully complete a comprehensive examination, thesis examination, research project, or case study.
-The comprehensive examination may be written and/or oral.
+2 k.
+Pass/Fail 0 No courses in which the grade was pass/fail can be applied toward a degree except the MAE Internship 0 and the MAE Research requirement. l.
+Credit/No Credit ω The Credit/No-Credit grading option applies only to undergraduate credit.
+1 Pre-MAE students should be advised that courses 2 used to meet state certification requirements cannot be taken credit/no credit.
+0 m.
+Examinations All approved candidates shall successfully complete a 0 comprehensive examination, thesis examination, research project, or case study.
+The comprehensive C. examination may be written and/or oral.
 The type of examination is determined by division policy.
-The comprehensive examination is usually taken during the last semester of study.
+The GRADUATE Information comprehensive examination is usually taken during the last semester of study.
 Permission to sit for the exam is granted by the division.
-The results of each examination will be reported in writing to the Dean of Graduate Studies, and to the examinee, on or before the designated deadline (one week before the degree is to be conferred).
+Students must have attained a 3.0 graduate GPA before taking the exam.
+The results of each examination will be reported in